requarks/wiki-docs/auth/keycloak.md

 7. Enter the **Authorization Endpoint URL**, which is `https://keycloak.example.com/auth/realms/master/protocol/openid-connect/auth`
 8. Enter the **Token URL**, which is `https://keycloak.example.com/auth/realms/master/protocol/openid-connect/token`
 9. Enter the **User Info URL**, which is `https://keycloak.example.com/auth/realms/master/protocol/openid-connect/userinfo`
-10. If you want the user to be logged out of Keycloak when logging out of WikiJS, enable `Logout from Keycloak on Logout`
+10. If you want the user to be logged out of Keycloak when logging out of Wiki.js, enable `Logout from Keycloak on Logout`
 11. Enter the `Logout Endpoint URL`, which is `https://keycloak.example.com/auth/realms/master/protocol/openid-connect/logout`
 12. Check **Allow self-registration** to enable the Keycloak login button, and auto create users as they login for the first time.
 13. Remember to add a group with at least read permissions in the **Assign to group** list
-14. Click `Apply` in the top-left corner and try to login
+14. Click `Apply` in the top-right corner and try to login

 ### Seamless login
 If the login worked, you can enable `Bypass Login Screen` under the `Security` tab in the left navigation menu.